-The Compensation Committee monitors the compensation paid to our executive officers to ensure it is fair, reasonable, and competitive and is substantially tied to our performance.
+The Compensation Committee regularly reviews the compensation paid to our executive officers to ensure it is fair, reasonable, and competitive and is substantially tied to our performance.
 The Compensation Committee evaluates, both subjectively and objectively, our financial performance, competitive position, future potential, and the individual and group performance of the members of executive management.
 In such evaluation, the Compensation Committee reviews data prepared by management and employs the business experience of the individual members of the Compensation Committee.
-The Compensation Committee also utilizes the assistance of Mr. Siciliano as its outside compensation consultant.
+The Compensation Committee also utilizes the assistance of an independent compensation consultant, as described below under "-The Compensation Review Process".